jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 } def
 ```

-## GlassesPageWhiteCirclesBehind
+## GlassesPageWhiteCirclesBehind and CirclearraysFillBehind

 Sometimes part of the output is converted to a bitmap, for inclusion in a web page or a phpBB post.
 If the bitmap is to have transparency, it might be that a white background is wanted behind each of the circles.
 The Boolean `GlassesPageWhiteCirclesBehind` does what it says.

+There can also be paint behind the Circlearrays, activated by the Boolean `CirclearraysFillBehind`.
+The painting is done with `CirclearraysFillBehindCode`.

 ## GlassesAnnotations

 Placemats have been made and printed and used.
 During the tasting, an error is noticed.
 Ouch!
-There are two obvious *desiderata*: not to change the printed PDF as it, errors and all, is part of the record of the evening.
+There are two obvious *desiderata*.
+As the printed PDF is part of the record of the evening, it should not be changed.
-But to confuse future generations would be unhelpful &mdash; so let&rsquo;s not do that.
+But also it would be unhelpful to allow the errors to confuse future generations.
 E.g., the author has attended a tasting at which the cork of a purported Smith Woodhouse 1963 showed the vintage to be 196**6**.

-An annotation can be added to the PDF, which won&rsquo;t change how it prints.
+A non-printable annotation can be added to the PDF.
 `GlassesAnnotations` is an array of even length, alternating `WithinTitles`-style integers pointing into the arrays such as `Titles`, and compound-string annotations.
 Be helpful to future historians: each anotation&rsquo;s text should include the date that the correction was added.